sebastien-bouffier/Bidoo/README.md

 OUAIve is a sample player and that's all.
 You choose the sample via the menu.
 You press play or you trig him at your convenience.
 If he is in a good mood, he will remind the sample that you selected.
+Last addition to OUAIve, you can chose in between Trig mode where each cycle of CV will launch the sample i.e. Start/Start and Gate mode for a Start/Stop behavior.
+On top of that you can control via CV the starting point of the sample with "POS".

 ## ChUTE